pav511/argocd-csc/docs/app-maint/making-changes.rst

 .. code-block:: bash

-  git ci -m "Summit: Update command-line for DIMMs.""
+  git ci -m "Summit: Update command-line for DIMMs."

 For larger work, branches and pull requests must be used to effect the changes.
 Before merging the pull request, all the commits must be squashed into a single one with a commit message formatted like above.